 In his outgoing York Factory Express journal of 1847, Thomas Lowe lists the passengers who are travelling up the Columbia River with him.
+A mysterious “Joe Burke” was among these passengers.
 This is what he wrote:

 Wednesday, 14th March 1847 — Started from Vancouver at noon with two boats, under a salute from the Fort.
 Had 9 men in each Boat, and about 30 pieces principally Provisions for the voyage Passengers Mr. Lewes, who goes up as far as Colvile, and Mr. Joe Burke, who is on his way to England intending to go home by way of Hudson’s Bay.